 In our schools, a shift is happening.
-Many parents are rejecting the traditional, standardized curriculums, testing, and systems that leave out countless students in favor of more individualized instruction that aims to reach the needs of everyone in the classroom.
+Many parents are rejecting the traditional, standardized curriculums, testing, and systems that leave out countless students in favor of more inclusive individualized instruction that aims to reach the needs of everyone in the classroom.

 Now, the workplace is following suit, prioritizing inclusion and diversity among their employees.
 Instead of requiring all workers to conform to a certain standard, research has shown that making small accommodations to include all can have enormous advantages.
 As a result, companies who intentionally search for diverse talent are seeing immense benefits in both productivity and results.